scarf-sh/docs/docs/package-analytics.md

 #### How does it work?

 `scarf-js` registers a `postInstall` hook that sends telemetry information.
-This library has no runtime footprint, it only runs at installation time, when a developer runs `npm install` Continue reading below [here](#what-information-does-scarf-js-send?)
+This library has no runtime footprint, it only runs at installation time, when a developer runs `npm install` Continue reading below [here](#what-information-does-scarf-js-send).

 #### Configuration